sfsheath/roman-amphitheaters/README.md

 > Index plot of all amphitheater sizes

 # Citation
 Citation practices for datasets are still being discussed and developed by the academic community.
 In order to facilitate best practices, *roman-amphitheaters* is periodically compiled as a distinct release with that version being made available via the archiving service zenodo.org.
 Upon these releases, that version of the data and related material receives a Document Object Identifiers (DOI), which can be found near the top of this document.
 If the material being cited is in a released version, the DOI can be used to find an appropriate citation format.
-If citation is being made to a version committed to github.com, then citation can be of the form:
+If citation is being made to a version committed to github.com, the following template may be useful:

  * Sebastian Heath, ed.
 (2016). *roman-amphitheaters* [Github repository]. &lt;http://github.com/sfsheath/roman-amphitheaters&gt;, accessed: 2016-10-9.

-If considered useful, citation can include reference to a specific git commit id.
+If appropriate, citation can include reference to a specific git commit id.